 - fruit to decorate

-- Cut some of the brioche to fit into the bottom of the bowl.
+- Cut some of the brioches to fit into the bottom of the bowl.

-- Line the bowl with slices of broche (I dip the outside edge in a little of the fruit to ensure you have no white gaps when you turn the pudding out) fill with the warm fruit, then top with the last couple pieces of brioche.
+- Line the bowl with slices of brioche.
+Dip the outside edge in a little of the fruit to ensure you have no white gaps when you turn the pudding out.
+Fill with the warm fruit, then top with the last couple of pieces of brioche.

-- Top with a layer of cling film and then a saucer to fit inside the bowl and a heavy weight.
+- Top with a layer of cling film and a saucer to fit inside the bowl and a heavyweight.

-- Carefully remove from the bowl and serve with a few strings of redcurrants rolled in castor sugar and place on top.
+- Carefully remove from the bowl and serve with a few strings of redcurrants rolled in caster sugar and place on top.